Irrelon/ForerunnerDB/readme.md

 contain all the main CRUD functionality that a collection does.
 Inserting or updating on a view will alter the underlying collection.

+For a detailed insight into how data propagates from an underlying data source to a view see the section on (View Data Propagation and Synchronisation)[#notes_on_view_data_propagation_and_synchronisation].

 #### Instantiating a View
 Views are instantiated the same way collections are: